JUB-Yoush/personal-site/src/routes/blog/google-review.md

 ## 3. Student housing generally isn't very nice either.
 Same problems as other cheap places, but there's also usually NOTHING there, so you need to get everything yourself.
 Pro Frugality tip, take a trip around student housing trash bins on moving out day, you might be able to find some things that students didn't want to take back with them (I sure got rid of some stuff.)

-## 4. There's so much America
+## 4. There's so much America.
 Too much even.
 Why it so big?
 I didn't do any traveling but everyone was seemingly from a different part of it, each state feels like it's own country in some way.
 I know there's that thing of Americans thinking there the epicenter of the entire world, but being in there I can tell why they started to think that.
 There's an entire person's world worth of things in just half of America.

 ## 5. Airbnb support is pretty good!
 They got me out of a cheap, small, dingy place with mold in the cabinets and hair on the sheets.
 They also reimbursed some of my subsequent hotel stay!

-## 6. Companies that are designed for developers will have good dev experience
+## 6. Companies that are designed for developers will have good dev experience.
 My development environment at Scotiabank felt like it was built out of workarounds, like they gave me an accountants laptop and expected me to be able to run a node server.

 Google was designed for people to write code, it's extremely nice to not feel like I'm fighting against the system to do my job.
 And it allows you to do better and more interesting work.
 Google has a lot of amazing internal tools that take a while to onboard onto but it's worth it.